AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 * Access to [Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/home), specifically Real-time Customer Profile.
 * Access to create and manage Experience Platform [schemas](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/home) and [datasets](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/overview).
 * Access to [Experience Platform Query Service](https://experienceleague.adobe.com/en/docs/experience-platform/query/home) (and the ability to write SQL).
-* Access to an editor that can perform some transformations of data.
+* Access to a tool that can perform some transformations of data.
 * Access to Customer Journey Analytics.
 You need to be a [Customer Journey Analytics product admin](/help/technotes/access-control.md) to create and modify Customer Journey Analytics connections and data views.
 * [Authenticate and access to Experience Platform APIs (Catalog Service API and Segmentation Service API)](https://experienceleague.adobe.com/en/docs/experience-platform/landing/platform-apis/api-authentication).
 You need to create a project in the Developer console of the organization and sandbox and ensure you have the information that is required to successfully submit API calls.